morimekta/providence/README.md

 Sadly there are no default APT package for buckbuild and android, so it has to be installed from source.
-The location does not matter, as long as it's available in the PATH, and android SDK it located at the `ANDROID_SDK_HOME` location (you may have to set up the env variable yourself).
+The location does not matter, as long as it's available in the PATH, and android SDK it located at the `ANDROID_HOME` location (you may have to set up the env variable yourself).

+Make sure to install android API 15 / 4.0.3 (ICE_CREAM_SANDWICH_MR1).

 ```
 # sudo apt-get install mvn